 Artist STatement

-Working with physical materials in printmaking has been a vital break from this obsession and has helped me let go of trying to be perfect.
-Printmaking gives me a much-needed respite from staring at a screen and has forced me to let go of trying to have control over every aspect of my work.
-There is more room for error, and it is even highly encouraged, as with error can something new and exciting!
+As much as I love whimsy, my perfectionism can sometimes get in the way.
+Printmaking has given me a much-needed respite from staring at a screen and has forced me to let go of control over the final product of my work.
+There is more room for error, and it is even highly encouraged, as with error can something new and exciting be created.

 Style frames